-Let us now discuss the relationship between the universal doubt method and mathematical statements.
+We will first discuss in more detail the relationship between the universal doubt method and mathematical statements.
 Did Descartes considered mathematical statements to be invalidated by the universal doubt method?
-As argued by Turan, Halil[18], it is more plausible than not that Descartes did not consider them to be.
+As argued by Halil Turan[19], it is more plausible than not that Descartes did not consider them to be.
 Turan concludes that for Descartes a statement such as "1+2=3" is not doubtful, because Descartes appears to accept that "I count, therefore I am" is roughly a specialization of "I think, therefore I am".
 The impression that universal doubt invalidates mathematical statements seems to originate in some interpretation of the concept of an evil demon, introduced in the First Meditations, as an entity able to trick Descartes' experience, essentially by having access to what amounts to omnipotent powers.
 The extrapolation that those omnipotent powers would be sufficient to rule out mathematical statements by arbitrarily invalidating them is not explicitly mentioned by Descartes, and in fact appears contradicted by him.
 As evidence, Turan states:

 In the Rules for the Direction of the Mind, Descartes wrote that among all other occupations of man, "arithmetic and geometry alone are free from any taint of falsity or uncertainty."
 It thus appears to be a misconception that the Cartesian doubt method rules out even mathematical statements, at least according to Descartes.

-Like Descartes, the analytical solipsist agrees that the universal doubt method is able to doubt of the information provided by the senses, and also like Descartes it agrees that (certain) mathematical statements are infallible.
-As a note, the structure of the statements that are considered infallible by the analytical solipsist are modernized from 1 + 1 = 2 to PA $\vdash 1 + 1 = 2$ to make them truly infallible (the later is to be read as Peano's axioms proves that 1 + 1 = 2, as opposed to simply 1 + 1 = 2 as a standalone which would be invalid in binary for instance).
+The analytical solipsist agrees with Descartes that the universal doubt method is able to doubt of the information provided by the senses, and also like Descartes it agrees that (certain) mathematical statements are infallible.
+As a note, the structure of the statements that are considered infallible by the analytical solipsist are modernized from 1 + 1 = 2 to $PA{10} \vdash 1 + 1 = 2$ to make them truly infallible (the later is to be read as Peano's axioms proves in base 10 that 1 + 1 = 2, as opposed to simply the standalone formula 1 + 1 = 2 which would be invalid in binary).

-From here, analytical solipsism begins to depart from Cartesianism in its techniques.
+From here, analytical solipsism departs from Cartesianism in its strategies and tools.
 Instead of presenting the identified infallible mathematical statements as evidence for a working mind, the analytical solipsist merely groups them into a collection and then makes them amenable to an entirely formal investigation.
 These statements become the encoders and representatives of epistemic certainty in reality, and their properties constitute the primary focus of the analytical solipsist.
 That those statements are interpreted as evidence for a working mind by the Cartesians is merely an incidental curiosity at best, as the word 'mind' is believed by the analytical solipsist to be informal metaphysical language and its usage is discouraged.

-In turn, as the accumulation of epistemically certain statements contributes to a lexicon of infallible knowledge, a model of reality that preserves the epistemic certainty of the statements is realizable.
+In turn, as the accumulation of epistemically certain statements contributes to an evermore complete lexicon of infallible knowledge, a model of reality that preserves the epistemic certainty of the statements is realized.
 From here, we will not restate the whole argument and derivation of the paper, other than to point out that the derivation of the model of reality up to the laws of physics is, by design and intention, a maximization of the reach of said statements in a manner compatible with analytical solipsism.